howtomakeaturn/Outlaw/README.md

 <input type="file" name='ol_logo'>
 ```

-Outlaw will rename the files, store them in the path, and save the file name in attributes after **inejct**.
+Outlaw will rename the files, store them in the path, and save the file name in attributes after **create**.

 For instance, we could show the above files like this: